Investing vs. Speculating: Understand the difference so that you aren't taking needless and fruitless risks with your financial portfolio

-The most basic question that one can probably ask regarding all things finance, economics, and money is “What is money?”
+The most basic question that one can probably ask regarding all things finance, economics, and money is “What is money?” -- sometimes phrased in the more complex "What are the properties of money?" (usually in Economics courses).
 We all know that a US Dollar Bill or a Euro is considered money, but most people have never really given thought to what the properties of money are and what makes something actually money.

 We can begin by going back in history before there was anything that could be considered money as we know it today.
 Let’s go back 10,000 and look around at what we see.
 In that distant and difficult world, most individuals provided everything for themselves with almost no specialization as we know it today.
 However, there was some trade occurring – maybe one farmer or a group of farmers would trade some cattle with another group of farmers.
 They would give cattle and receive some sort of fruit in return.
 This could have occurred for a number of reasons (eg. maybe that fruit didn’t exist readily where the farmers with the cattle lived), but that’s beyond the scope of this discussion.

 Now, we just witnessed an exchange (cattle for fruit), but would we call either cattle or fruit money?
 No, we wouldn’t.
 We may not be sure why, but we intuitively understand that neither cattle nor fruit nor any animal can properly be considered money as we know it today.
-To be properly classified as money, an item (or set of items) must possess the following properties:
+To be properly classified as money, an item (or set of items) must possess the properties described below.